amazon-science/ReFinED/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This library is licensed under the CC-BY-NC 4.0 License.